Limit Consistency of Lattice Boltzmann Equations

-To render this work self-standing, we recall the results of Krause \cite{krause2010fluid} and Saint-Raymond \cite{saint-raymond2003bgk} at the continuous level and proceed (in the next section) with successive discretization down to the the LBE.
+To render this work self-standing, we first recall the results of Krause \cite{krause2010fluid} and Saint-Raymond \cite{saint-raymond2003bgk} at the continuous level and proceed in Section~\ref{sec:limitConsistency} with the successive discretization down to the LBE.
 At all discretization levels, we reassure that the continuous limiting system \eqref{eq:incNSE} is sustained up to the desired order of magnitude in the parameter \(h > 0\) which is to be affiliated with the discretization.